ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

      thermalling has lasted at least :ref:`SOAR_MIN_THML_S<SOAR_MIN_THML_S>` seconds.
    - The aircraft drifts more than :ref:`SOAR_MAX_DRIFT<SOAR_MAX_DRIFT>` - see :ref:`Limit maximum distance from home<soaring_maximum-distance-from-home>`

-   The flight mode will be returned to whatever it was before LOITER was triggered.
+   The flight mode will be returned to whatever it was before THERMAL was triggered.